The first draft of this post appeared 6 years ago, after my frustrating experience of trying to open a bank account in Thailand.

 - Other terms and conditions are as specified by the Bank.

-*Reader update from Theo: I also opened an account at CIMB using my friend as guarantee.
-Just my passport was needed and her contact details, address, etc.
+Reader update (2016): Theo opened an account using his friend as guarantor.
+Only his passport was needed and his friend's contact details, address, etc.

 - For foreigners: Passport, alien certificate, work permit issued or endorsed by any credible organization or visa which is valid for at least 3 months.